anitaharis/Covid-19-tracker-app/README.md

 # Covid-19-tracker app

-This is a Covid-19 tracker app that I built following along with a video from "JavaScript Mastery" channel.
-It was my first time working with the "React js" framework and it was a good experience and I learned some good stuff :)
+I built this app by watching a youtube video from "JavaScript Mastery" channel.
+It was quite an experience learning React js and using API in an application.